publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch13/schII/m__us_usc_t12_s1715z–16.md

         (1)

-         The Secretary may insure under this subsection a mortgage that meets the requirements of subsection (a) of this section, except that the effective rate of interest—
+         The Secretary may insure under this subsection a mortgage that meets the requirements of subsection (a), except that the effective rate of interest—

             (A) shall be fixed for a period of not less than the first 3 years of the mortgage term;